Minimal Models for Altermagnetism: Minimal models for other altermagnetic candidates

 In agreement with the orthorhombic and tetragonal space groups, for the hexagonal case the symmetry of the term coupling to $\tau_z$ gives the symmetry of the altermagnetic splitting, which corresponds to a $g$-wave.
 Therefore, also in this case the one-orbital minimal model in Eq.~\eqref{eq:minimal_general_model} is sufficient to describe the symmetry of the spin splitting.
+However, in contrast to the examples of RuO$_2$ and FeSb$_2$ where only non-degenerate 1D orbital IRs of $S$ exist, the case $S=D_{3d}$ also allows 2D orbital IRs.
+In this case, it would be of interest to extend our microscopic model to include these 2D degenerate orbital IRs since both degenerate 2D IRs and non-degenerate 1D IRs are relevant to the electronic structure of CrSb and MnTe.